LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/introduction/about-this-class.rst

 Goals
 =====

-The goal of our programs is to build our problem solving skills and to learn how to learn.
+We want our programs to help you build your problem solving skills and encourage you to learn how to learn.
-Whether you use the coding skills you learn in this program to get a job as a developer is up to you.
+Whether you use the coding skills you gain in this program to get a job as a developer is up to you.
-No matter the path you take after this program, learning how to learn will help you continually adapt to the changing needs of your industry.
+However, no matter the path you take after this program, learning how to learn will help you continually adapt to the changing needs of your industry.

-A goal for us is that we teach you skills to prepare you for jobs in technology.
-We are here to teach you technologies that are prevalent throughout a wide variety of industries.
+To get you ready for a career in technology, our goal is to teach you the skills found in a wide variety of industries.

 Blended learning
 ================